top of page

 This Season

-The Seahawks have outscore their opponents 148-47, an average of 29.6-9.4 per game.
-Only one of BEE's opponents has scored more than once against the Seahawk defense.
-BEE's defense has given up only one second half TD so far this season.
-The Seahawks are averaging 262.2 yard per game offensively, 194.8 rushing and 67.4 passing.
-Opposing teams are averaging 143.2 yards of offense, 98.6 rushing and 44.6 passing.
+The Seahawks have outscored their opponents 125-59, an average of 25-11.8 per game.
+BEE's defense had only given up 15 points on the season before allowing 44 points to Sioux Valley two weeks ago.
+The Seahawks are averaging 247 yard per game offensively, 182.2 rushing and 64.8 passing.
+Opposing teams are averaging 157.6 yards of offense, 105.8 rushing and 51.8 passing.

 Winner Warriors